kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 #### Solution

-You wrap each "contributors" request in `async`.
+We wrap each "contributors" request with `async`.
-That creates as many coroutines as the number of repositories we have.
+That will create as many coroutines as number of repositories we have.
-But since it's cheap to create a new coroutine, that's no issue in it.
+But since it's cheap to create a new coroutine, it's not an issue.
-You can create as many as you need.
+We can create as many as we need.

 `async` returns `Deferred<List<User>>`.
-You no longer can use `flatMap`: the `map` result is a list of `Deferred` objects now, not a list of lists.
+We can no longer use `flatMap`: the `map` result is a list of `Deferred` objects now, not a list of lists.
-`awaitAll()` returns `List<List<User>>`, so you simply need to call `flatten().aggregate()` to get the result:
+`awaitAll()` returns `List<List<User>>`, so we simply need to call `flatten().aggregate()` to get the result:

 ```kotlin
 suspend fun loadContributorsConcurrent(req: RequestData): List<User> = coroutineScope {